chili-publish/grafx-documentation/docs/GraFx-Studio/guides/variables/define/index.md

 ### Move to Bottom

-Will moves the variable to the bottom of the list
+Will move the variable to the bottom of the list

 You can also drag the variable in the list to where you want to position it.